Nick Senzel Player Props: Reds vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 5.55 team ERA ranks 28th among all MLB pitching staffs.
+- The White Sox have a 5.55 team ERA that ranks 28th across all MLB pitching staffs.

-- The White Sox give up the second-most home runs in baseball (53 total, 1.6 per game).
+- White Sox pitchers combine to give up 54 total home runs at a clip of 1.6 per game (second-most in baseball).

-- Clevinger gets the start for the White Sox, his seventh of the season.
-He is 2-2 with a 4.60 ERA and 26 strikeouts in 29 1/3 innings pitched.
+- Kopech makes the start for the White Sox, his seventh of the season.
+He is 0-3 with a 5.97 ERA and 34 strikeouts through 31 2/3 innings pitched.

-- The right-hander's last appearance was on Sunday against the Tampa Bay Rays, when he tossed five innings, surrendering two earned runs while giving up seven hits.
+- The right-hander last appeared on Tuesday against the Minnesota Twins, when he threw six innings, allowing one earned run while giving up one hit.

-- In six games this season, the 32-year-old has put up a 4.60 ERA and 8 strikeouts per nine innings, while allowing a batting average of .276 to opposing hitters.
+- In six games this season, the 27-year-old has an ERA of 5.97, with 9.7 strikeouts per nine innings.
+Opponents are hitting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.